Electric Vehicle Chargers in Australia

 DC Charging Stations

 DC fast chargers are becoming more common in Australia.
-These have power of around 50kW to 300kW and cost roughly $0.60 to $1.00 per kWh.
+These have a power of around 50kW to 300kW and cost roughly $0.60 to $1.00 per kWh.
 Although a bit more expensive than the AC charging station, they offer faster charging times.
 Most charging networks like Tesla, Chargefox, Evie Networks, and NRMA networks offer DC fast charging stations.

 Home charging cost